Skip to main content

 Performance and Memory

-• Performance: About performance optimization, concurrency, stress testing, memory leaks, and wild pointers
+• Performance: How to do performance optimization, concurrency, stress testing, and memory leaks

 1. Performance is a comprehensive topic, including the quality of the project, the capacity and concurrency it supports, how to optimize performance, and even memory issues, such as memory leaks (leading to reduced performance), out-of-bounds and wild pointer problems.